-Dickenman and the Blue Devils are 181-137 in the 17 seasons in
+Dickenman and the Blue Devils are 184-142 in the 18 seasons in the NEC.

 In 2008-09, Dickenman became only the second coach in school history to win his 200th career game.
 On January 17, 2009 at St. Francis (PA), the Blue Devils defeated the Red Flash 71-61 to give Dickenman his 200th win.
 He was at the helm later in the season when the Blue Devils reached another milestone.
 With a 65-61 win at Bryant on February 14, the Blue Devils recorded the 1,000th win in program history.

 In 2007-08, guard Tristan Blackwood earned his second straight NEC Defensive Player of the Year award and was named to the All-NEC First Team.
 Also, a Blue Devil was named the NEC Rookie of the Year for the first time in program history.
 Guard Shemik Thompson earned the honor and was joined on the NEC All-Rookie Team by Horton.
 In 2011-12 freshman guard Kyle Vinales became the second Blue Devil to earn the league Rookie of the Year honor.
 He averaged 17.9 points per game in his first season, and also became the first freshman in school history to score more than 500 points in a single season (520).

 Nine seasons ago Central Connecticut posted one of the most memorable years in program history, recording a 16-2 regular season Northeast Conference record while winning its third NEC title since 2000.
 The team advanced to the NCAA Tournament for the third time in its Division I history.
 The Blue Devils hosted three NEC Tournament games in front of capacity crowds and finished the year with a 22-12 overall record.
 The 16 league wins are the second-most for the Blue Devils in their 18 seasons in the NEC.